 To schedule a Hospice House tour, consultation or admission, call (319) 398-6850.

-Located at 315 18th Avenue, Hiawatha, the Dennis and Donna Oldorf Hospice House of Mercy is the first and only facility of its kind in the Corridor.
-Its beauty - both in regard to its mission and physical presence – is unrivaled.
+The beauty of the Hospice House of Mercy – both in regard to its mission and physical presence – is unrivaled.
 It is a home filled with a serene sense of peace and comfort, ready to meet the needs of patients and families facing end-of-life with independence and dignity.

-Open to any hospice patient from any area hospice program, the Oldorf Hospice House offers bright, comfortable rooms with access to outdoor patios, a family kitchen, a library, a chapel/meditation room, and space for children, pets and music.
+Open to any hospice patient from any area hospice program, the Hospice House offers:

 Hospital-standard medical resources ensure that every patient receives the highest possible level of care.
 At this place of shelter and compassion, visitors are always welcome and patients are assured of around-the-clock care by the experienced Hospice of Mercy team.